venkataravuri/ai-ml-notes/docs/nn/nn-deeplearning.md

 - Input layers p should be much higher (and use noise instead of dropout)
 - Most deep learning frameworks come with a dropout layer

+- Dropout is not used after training when making a prediction with the fit network.

 <img src="https://miro.medium.com/v2/resize:fit:720/format:webp/0*YCofAkhSErYvlpRT.png" />

 3) Batch Normalization (BatchNorm, BN)